Pinehaven

 Pinehaven is a suburb of Upper Hutt City in the lower North Island of New Zealand, established in 1927.
 It is at the southern end of the city, within the pine covered hills east of Silverstream.

 Pinehaven is a valley centred on a large reserve and area of native bush.
 Clustered around the reserve are a number of community facilities.

 History

 The hills of Pinehaven were first planted with their trademark pine trees in 1928 by Sir Francis Chichester and Mr G.D.M Goodwin.
 Most of the streets in Pinehaven are named after members of their families, Wyndham (Road) was Goodwin's son, Jocelyn (Crescent) his daughter and Elmslie (Road) his mother's maiden name.
 Of course, Chichester Drive is named after Sir Francis himself.

 Originally Pinehaven was a community of small baches where residents of Wellington city escaped to for weekends and holidays.
 Pinehaven has a strong history of community togetherness and since the 1940s the residents' association, the Pinehaven Progressive Association, has actively fought for local issues and organised social functions.

+During the December 1976 Wellington Storm, a state of emergency was declared at Pinehaven after slips blocked drains and streams, causing flooding and damage to properties.